vmware-tanzu/sonobuoy/docs/configuration.md

 ### Pod

+#### The `done` file

+The sonobuoy pod will generate a done file in the ResultsDir after the results get written to disk.
+This file can be used to react to the results that sonobuoy generates.

 However, ensure that your pod declaration has addressed the following aspects, which may be unique to your cluster:
 * **Image Name**